YClong015/Sugarcane-RKN-RNAseq-pipeline/README.md

 ### 2) Metadata File (`metadata.csv`)

-Create `metadata.csv` in the project root.
+Provide `metadata.csv` in the project root (a template is included).
 This defines the experimental design for DESeq2.

 Example: